GJZwiers/GJZwiers/README.md

 ### Hi there 👋

+My name is Geert-Jan (Gordon) Zwiers.
+I am a Dutch DevOps Engineer and currently work with the Azure platform, Ansible, Docker and Linux systems.
+I have also worked with Node.js, TypeScript, C# and Rust.

+In my spare time I like to go on hikes in nature, I play the piano (just a little bit) and I try to keep fit by fencing.

 <!--
 **GJZwiers/GJZwiers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.